CME activities can be divided into four categories. Each type meets different needs for learners and organizers.

-To apply for a CME activity through the University at Buffalo,
+To obtain the appropriate application materials and apply for credit for your activity through the University at Buffalo, please contact:

 Enduring materials give healthcare providers access to educational resources on their own schedules.
 They can include printed, electronic, or audiovisual media.